-A Death Doula/Midwife supports the dying person and the support network of family, loved ones, and friends, during the end-of-life process.
-Death Doula/Midwives provide the dying person with individualized care suited to physical, mental, emotional, spiritual and cultural needs.
-We are a non-medical supportive companion and guide to assist the dying person toward a more comfortable/conscious dying experience.
-A Death Doula/Midwife offers a variety of options for the end of life.
+An end of life doula/death midwife supports the dying person and the support network of family, loved ones, and friends, during the end of life process.
+These doulas provide the dying person with individualized care suited to physical, mental, emotional, spiritual and cultural needs.
+An end of life doula is a non-medical supportive companion and guide to assist the dying person toward a more comfortable/conscious dying experience.

-Dying in Grace Death Doulas provide the practical, emotional, and spiritual support and guidance to the dying and their families during the three stages of the dying process:
+Dying in Grace End of Life Doulas provide the practical, emotional, and spiritual support and guidance to the dying and their families during the three stages of the dying process:

 - Advanced Care Planning of End of Life Education and Preparation